ast-hugger/fabulae/text/pressurised.md

 'Does Mr. Marsh use a punching apparatus of his own?'
 Holmes enquired.

 'No, no—there is only the one apparatus.
 Creating a punching device of sufficient precision is remarkably labour-intensive, Mr. Holmes.
 I spent the better part of three months constructing mine, and I confess I have no desire to repeat the experience.
-I preferred to focus my energies on the reasoning machine itself rather than the supporting machinery.
-Edwin and I simply share the one device.'
+I preferred to focus my energies on the reasoning machine itself rather than the supporting machinery.'

 Holmes nodded slowly, as though a piece of a puzzle had clicked into place—though what pattern he was assembling, I could not begin to guess.